 What is Feasibility Analysis?

 Feasibility Analysis in Software Engineering is an examination to assess the plausibility of a proposed system or project.
 A feasibility study is one of the phases among significant four phases of the Software Project Management Process.
 As the name recommends this study is an attainability examination or it is a proportion of the product item as far as how beneficial and useful product development will be for the association from a practical perspective.
-This analysis is conducted on numerous bases and reasons to examine whether software products will be directly regarding development, implantation, the contribution of the project to the association, and so on.
+This analysis is conducted on numerous bases and reasons to examine whether software products will be direct regarding development, implantation, the contribution of the project to the association, and so on.

-Why do the requirements feasibility analysis be done?
+What does the requirements feasibility analysis do?

 Feasible requirements are the building blocks for any successful software project.
 A planned solution only operates fine since it fulfills the necessities.
-Fulfilling the necessities offers quantifiable benefit by taking care of an issue, accepting an opportunity, or meeting a test.
+Fulfilling the necessities offers quantifiable benefits by taking care of an issue, accepting an opportunity, or meeting a test.
 The solution offers some incentive if and just in the case that it fulfills the necessities.

 1. Defining Requirements: